uwaiseibna2/GAP/README.md

 - `region_id`: Identifier for genomic region on which to train GAP
 - `path_input_1`: Path to Input 1 file described in the `GAP Input` section above
 - `path_input_2`: Path to Input 2 file described in the `GAP Input` section above
-- `phylogenetic_tree`: (optional) Custom phylogenetic tree including all species listed in the Input 1 in newick format, with identical species_name.
+- `phylogenetic_tree`: (optional) Custom phylogenetic tree including as `Input 3` described `GAP Input`.
 If not provided, the default phylogeny features will be used.

 ## PredictPositions